 |HOME COLLEGE DEPARTMENT CORE FACILITY CONTACTS|

-Using tools of molecular and cell biology, we study how cancer cells develop apoptosis resistance and metastatic capability as they progress from benign state to malignant cancer.
+Using tools of molecular and cell biology, we study how cancer cells develop apoptosis resistance and out-of-control growth as they progress from benign state to malignant cancer.
 Our research focuses on the epigenetic action and regulation of tumor-suppressing microRNAs.
-Combining basic research and translational studies, we try to understand the role of miR-205 and miR-31 in human prostate cancer and to develop new therapeutics to overcome drug resistance.
+Combining basic research and translational studies, we try to understand the role of microRNAs in human cancer and to develop new therapeutics to overcome drug resistance.

 Targeting Histone Modifications for Cancer Therapy